splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 #.
 Paste the selected ARN in the :guilabel:`Specify an ARN` field and select :guilabel:`Add`.

 #.
-Check that the Splunk layer appears in the :guilabel:`layers` table.
+Check that the Splunk layer appears in the :guilabel:`Layers` table.

 .. note:: You can automate the update of the Lambda layer using the AWS CLI or other automation tools.